Back

 Example:

-bix bootstrap
+bix local bootstrap

 This script calls into the go bi binary with auto-discovered paths and command line arguments.
 The end result is calling bi start that will: